Lead Forensics vs Leadfeeder

 Notable contract terms include an automatic 10% annual fee increase at each 12-month anniversary and a 90-day cancellation notice requirement.
 Credit card payments incur an additional 3% fee.

-ZoomInfo uses custom-quoted, seat-and-credit-based pricing with no published prices.
-However, ZoomInfo provides two free entry points that neither competitor matches: ZoomInfo Lite, a permanent free tier with access to the B2B database and 10 monthly export credits, and a 7-day free trial of the full platform.
+ZoomInfo is free to start with consumption credits based on usage.
+ZoomInfo provides two free entry points that neither competitor matches: ZoomInfo Lite, a permanent free tier with access to the B2B database and 10 monthly export credits, and a 7-day free trial of the full platform.

-ZoomInfo costs more than both alternatives, but the comparison isn't apples-to-apples.
-You're comparing a visitor identification tool to a platform that includes visitor identification, 500M contacts across 100M companies, intent signals, conversation intelligence, AI-powered outreach, and multi-channel campaign orchestration.
+ZoomInfo covers more ground than both alternatives -- but the comparison is not apples-to-apples.
+You are comparing a visitor identification tool to a platform that includes visitor identification, 500M contacts across 100M companies, intent signals, conversation intelligence, AI-drafted outreach via GTM Workspace agents, and multi-channel campaign orchestration.

 CRM integration depth varies significantly